Cloudflare blocks your scraper. You've rotated user agents, added delays, even swapped IPs. Still a 403.

 Does FlareSolverr work with all Cloudflare-protected sites?

-How much memory does FlareSolverr need?
+How much RAM does FlareSolverr need?

-Can I run FlareSolverr on a VPS?
+Can I run multiple FlareSolverr instances?

-Is using FlareSolverr legal?
+Is FlareSolverr legal?